mleoking/PhET/trunk/web/website/README.txt

   Fission, The Radioactive Dating Game.
   - It also contains directories that are not sims, elaborated upon
   below:
-sims/build-tools/
-  - ???
-Is this the same as phet-dist/build-tools?
-  - **owned by JO, ask him
 sims/flash-common-strings/
 sims/java-common-strings/
   - Contains support to translate strings common to all sims of a